(CNN) — If spectacular heights give you that sinking feeling, then this is not the swimming pool for you.

 A video of a new cantilevered glass-bottomed infinity pool, hanging off the 40th floor of an apartment building in downtown Houston, has gone viral.

-The clip shows a brave soul slipping their bare feet along the pool's eight-inch-thick plexiglass bottom, which sits out 10 feet from the side of Market Square Tower.
+The clip shows a brave soul slipping their bare feet along the pool's eight-inch-thick acrylic glass bottom, which sits out 10 feet from the side of Market Square Tower.

 It's being billed as the tallest pool in Texas and the only glass-bottomed pool in Houston.